trickytank/CRAN-task-view-games/README.md

   as well in the proposal.*

 - Rick Tankard as principal maintainer.
+- Matt Dray as co-maintainer
-- Reached out to two others as co-maintainers
+- Reached out to @coolbutuseless